Johan Alfred Ander: Trial and execution

 During the trial, Ander claimed that he had received the money from a foreign (and unknown) man, whom he had met during his stay at a hotel in Stockholm.
 He never admitted to the crime, but was sentenced to death by all court instances, and he never appealed to the King to be reprieved (however, an application for clemency was made by his father).
 Clemency was refused by King Gustaf V, thus making Ander the first person to be executed in Sweden in almost ten years.
 The execution took place at Långholmen Prison in Stockholm on 23 November 1910 by a new guillotine imported from France, the only instance in which it was used in Sweden.

 Ander appeared mostly calm during the execution, even greeting the execution team with "God morgon, mina herrar!" ("Good morning, gentlemen!")
 He also asked to say a few last words, but was, surprisingly, denied to do so by the executioner.
 Shortly thereafter, Ander was ordered to lie down on the guillotine, to which he complied without any need for force.
 The rope was then pulled.
 Ander reportedly shuddered just before his head fell into the zinc bucket fastened onto the guillotine.
 It was the first execution in Sweden in more than a decade, and the last ever to be carried out.

 Ander's body was donated to science.
 Doctors concluded that, at the time of his death, he suffered from tuberculosis, and they also found a large chunk of porcelain in his stomach, likely from an in-prison suicide attempt prior to the execution.

 The executioner was Albert Gustaf Dahlman, thus the last official executioner to carry out his duties.
 His death in 1920 was considered levying the pressure to abolish capital punishment in Sweden, which took place the following year.
 A further 10 to 15 people were sentenced to death but either committed suicide or were reprieved; the most notorious being Hilda Nilsson in 1917 and Mohammed Beck Hadjetlaché in 1920, respectively.
-The last woman to have been executed in Sweden was Anna Månsdotter, beheaded by manual blade in 1890, also by Albert Gustaf Dahlman.
+The last woman to have been executed in Sweden was Anna Månsdotter, who was beheaded using an executioner's axe in 1890, also by Albert Gustaf Dahlman.